-Legislation establishing the Aruba Exempt Corporation (AEC) or Aruba Vrijgestelde Vennootschap was passed in 1988.
-It was considered a more attractive corporate vehicle than the NV since it was subject to fewer formalities and regulatory restrictions.
-It was a limited liability company whose shareholders' liability for the company's debts was limited to the amount of unpaid share capital.
+Legislation establishing the Aruba exempt corporation (Dutch Aruba vrijgestelde vennootschap, AVV) was passed in 1988.
+It is considered a more attractive corporate vehicle than the NV (Aruban limited liability company) since it is subject to fewer formalities and regulatory restrictions.
+The AVV is a limited liability company whose shareholders' liability for the company's debts is limited to the amount of unpaid share capital.

-The AEC was known as the "zero tax corporation" since no tax was payable so long as all business income arises outside of Aruba and so long as the company was not controlled directly or indirectly by Aruban residents (see Offshore Legal and Tax Regimes).
-The following were the key characteristics of the AEC:
+The AVV is known as the "zero tax corporation" since no tax is payable so long as all business income arises outside Aruba and the company is not controlled directly or indirectly by Aruban residents (see Offshore Legal and Tax Regimes).
+The following are its characteristics:

-- The minimum authorized share capital is Af10,000 of which a minimum of one share of Af1 must be issued;
+- Minimum authorised share capital is Af10,000 of which a minimum of one share of Af1 must be issued;

 - Capital can be expressed in any currency;